 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 Hexafluorophosphoric acid is used as a catalyst.
 It is also used as a metal cleaner and chemical polishing agent for the formation of protective coatings of metal surfaces..

 Thermal decomposition of diazonium hexafluorophosphates often gives better results in the synthesis of aryl fluorides than the classical Balz-Schiemann method via the tetrafluoroborates (see Tetrafluoroboric acid, L14037).
 For an example, see: Org.
 Synth.
 Coll., 5, 133 (1973).

 Hazard Statements: H300-H310-H330-H314-H318

 Fatal if swallowed.
 Fatal in contact with skin.
 Fatal if inhaled.
 Causes severe skin burns and eye damage.
 Causes serious eye damage.

-Do not breathe dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
-IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
+IF SWALLOWED: IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Specific treatment is urgent (see label).
-Rinse mouth.
-Remove/Take off immediately all contaminated clothing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.